myndpm/open-source/docs/dyn-forms/intro/7-debugging.md

 # Debugging (Draft)

 There's a built-in logger at `@myndpm/dyn-forms/logger` which offers different log levels to output in the console.
+With this information we can know if the configuration is getting stuck at somepoint, or get specific support.

 The levels are in the `DynLogLevel` enum as follows: